waynemak/WormChart/README.md

 #WormChart

 It's a chart that looks like a worm.
+It's a health gauge/meter that exposes a JS API for changing its value and animates smoothly between values.

 ##Usage
 ```javascript